 - Opioids are dangerous problems.
 Veterans experiencing traumatic head traumas are 10 times more likely to die from accidental overdose than the general population.

 - Family ties are often ravaged because of the extraordinary stresses inflicted on household members.
+Marriages may be strained to the point of divorce.

 - Veterans with TBI experience decline later in life and frequently die within five years of the trauma.